spiroszermalias/reva/README.md

 ```

 ###### Security and user sessions
 Loging in by default sets the session lifetime to a month.
+Wherever hashing is performed, bcrypt algorithm is explicitly used.
+Each logged in user gets attached to these cookies:
+* `random_password` and `random_selector` which are random hashed values.
+They do NOT relate by any means to the user's original or hashed password.
+* `user_login` which contains the login identifier (the email in our case)
+* The default php session cookie `PHPSESSID`